ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 While useful for measurement and troubleshooting, clear-text PDM data may expose operational characteristics of endpoints and networks.

-This document defines  PDMv2 , a revised version of PDM that introduces a registration-based security model .
+This document defines  PDMv2, a revised version of PDM that introduces a registration-based security model.
 Instead of specifying cryptographic algorithms or inline key negotiation, PDMv2 relies on a  prior registration process  to authenticate entities, authorize participation, and establish shared secrets.
 These secrets are then used by endpoints and authorized